What Should I Do When a Tornado Approaches My Area?

 For starters, everyone should understand the difference between a tornado watch and a tornado warning.
 A tornado watch means no tornado has been sighted yet, but the conditions are right for a tornado to appear.
-A tornado warning means a tornado has been spotted and citizens need to get to safety.
+A tornado warning means a tornado has been spotted and residents need to get to safety.

+- Don't attempt to outrun a tornado.
 Under no circumstances should a person try to outrun a tornado on foot or by vehicle.
 The safest choice is always to abandon the vehicle and find shelter or low ground immediately.